aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ## Testing your code

-You can test your routes by passing a proxy event request where `path` and `httpMethod`.
+You can test your routes by passing a proxy event request with required params.

 === "assert_http_response.py"